Residence permit honour-based or domestic violence

 Requirements honour-based violence

-- You are the victim of crimes that seriously threaten your life or the lives of your children.
+- Crimes that seriously threaten your life or the lives of your children.
 For example, if you or your children are being forced to commit suicide.

 - You are the victim of child abduction.